The rise of AI model aggregators: simplifying AI for everyone

 AI aggregators are streamlining access to tools that address some of DeFi’s biggest challenges, from liquidity management to fraud prevention.
 For instance, AI models used in decentralized exchanges (DEXs) can predict liquidity needs, ensuring smoother trades and reduced slippage even during volatile periods.

 Automated portfolio management tools available through aggregators balance risk and reward dynamically, allowing users to optimize returns without constant oversight.
 Meanwhile, fraud detection systems, like those integrated into platforms such as KS Pay, monitor transactions for unauthorized activity, bolstering security in a space often criticized for vulnerabilities.
-By consolidating these AI tools, aggregators make advanced capabilities accessible to traders and institutions alike, driving both efficiency and trust.
+By consolidating these AI platforms, aggregators make advanced capabilities accessible to traders and institutions alike, driving both efficiency and trust.

 Healthcare